Raisenil/LoG_Parser/README.md

 9\.
 Conclusion
 --------------

 Congratulations!
 You've successfully set up and configured the LoG Parser.
 This service will parse the NGINX access log, categorize requests by HTTP methods, generate a CSV file, and store the parsed data in a database.
-If you have any questions or encounter issues, refer to this documentation or reach out to our support team.
+If you have any questions or encounter issues, refer to this documentation or reach out to me.

 For further updates and enhancements, please refer to the GitHub repository: [GitHub Repository](https://github.com/Raisenil/LoG_Parser.git)